artefactual/atom-docs/user-manual/add-edit-content/terms.rst

    taxonomy - "Buildings and structures" is being related to "Architecture"

 3. When you see the term you would like to add as a related term, click on it
    - it will be added to the field.
-Remeber, you cannot create new terms from this field - they must already exist in AtoM to be added as related terms.
+Remember, you cannot create new terms from this field - they must already exist in AtoM to be added as related terms.
    For instructions on creating a new term, see :ref:`above <add-term>`.
 4. Once you have selected the related :term:`term` from the